-Catalyst Foundation's mission is to build ethnic minority communities in rural Vietnam to fight human trafficking.
-Our story, the work we do, and our fight to stop trafficking was featured in three episodes of the CNN Freedom Project in February 2012.
+Catalyst Foundation’s mission is to support communities to fight human trafficking.
+Our story, the work we do, and our fight to stop trafficking was featured in three episodes of the CNN Freedom Project.

-Catalyst Foundation was founded in 1999, focused on improving the lives of orphaned, abandoned, and homeless children in Vietnam.
-Today, using a holistic community development approach, we address some of the root causes of child trafficking including extreme poverty and are able to raise awareness, provide access to school and increase economic opportunities for over 200 children and their families.
+Founded in 1999, Catalyst Foundation initially focused on improving the lives of orphaned, abandoned, and homeless children in Vietnam.
+Today, using a holistic community development approach, we address some of the root causes of child trafficking including extreme poverty.
+We are able to raise awareness, provide access to school and increase economic opportunities for over 200 children and their families.
 We firmly believe that the most effective way to break the cycle of poverty is to strategically empower whole communities by educating, providing training and employment, building safe and sanitary dwellings, and empowering children to stand up with dignity.

 Catalyst Foundation also organizes and leads the Vietnam Cultural Tour to promote Vietnamse culture to families that have adopted children from Vietnam.
 Participating families explore their child’s ethnic roots while sharing experiences with other adoptive families.